Building a Nomad cluster on Raspberry Pi running Ubuntu server

 So, to make cloud-init do the things we want to do, do the following:

-• edit the user-datafile in the boot partition
+file in the boot partition - edit the

 An example for the user-data